Quick Start Guide

 Helpful Commands

-• /help - lists all commands available to you
+• /help - Lists all commands available to you

-• /bug - brings up the bug reporting interface
+• /bug - Brings up the bug reporting interface

-• /camp - forces your character to sit for 30 seconds, and then “camp” (out of the game)
+• /camp - Forces your character to sit for 30 seconds and then “camp” (out of the game)

-Also: If you find yourself stuck during a playtest and all of your options are on cooldown, feel free to ping one of us (NWC Team Members) via /tell and we’ll summon you.
+Note: Additional video optimization, mouse/input, and other options will be added as we go.
+Also, if you find yourself stuck during a play test and all of your options are on cooldown, feel free to ping one of us (NWC Team Members) via /tell and we’ll summon you.

 MUD Actions

-MUD Actions share a global cooldown, so keep that in mind when attempting to use them back to back.
+MUD Actions share a global cooldown, so keep that in mind when attempting to use them back-to-back.
 Some actions may require you to be in possession of a specific item or items, but the content should make that clear.

-Note: some actions may consume items from your inventory and/or add new items when successful.
+Note: Some actions may consume items from your inventory and/or add new items when successful.

-Here’s a list of the all verbs for you to try (which can always be found again in game via the /help command):
+Here’s a list of the all verbs for you to try (which can be found again in game via the /help command):

 • /break <thing>

-• /insert <thing> (while holding item)
+• /insert <thing> (while “holding” item on your cursor)

 • /inspect <thing>